mixaz/LeptonPRU/README.md

 qmake
 make
 ```
-You shall get . binary in the current folder
+You shall get raspberrypi_video binary in the current folder

 You need X11 installed to run the app, follow these instructions: [Add X11 to a BeagleBone IoT image](https://gist.github.com/jadonk/39d0fcfc323347d88e995cdfee02bdad)